ricardopsantos/RJPS_NativeMobileUI/README.md

 ✅ UI elements with user interactions  (only for buttons)

-✅ Hability to have multiple screens and load then
+✅ Ability to have multiple screens and load then

 ❌ Add relative layout option (on road map)